jamiw1/speculative-gurted-docs/README.md

     stops timeout `id`
 - `fetch(url, options)`
     fetches data from `url` with the specified options (possibly being a table or custom object)
+- `encodeUrl(url)`
+    likely takes a string url, and encodes special characters (which aren't for the url, i.e. `/` `:` `?`) into characters which are supported for urls. unsure exactly which characters are supported, assuming same as regular web addresses
+- `decodeUrl(url)`
+    likely takes a string url, and decodes special characters into their regular unicode variants. unsure exactly which characters are support, assuming same as regular web addresses

 ## Element
 there are a LOT of items in this list, some of which i'm not 100% sure how they work. hopefully helps with the general idea?